ebeninca/fip16/README.md

 ## Fixes/modifications:

 v62.005
+- Small calendar overhaul on SARB/KORE to avoid calendar conflicts
 - Big overhaul on ASTR calendar to avoid conflicts
 - Small calendar overhaul on EGYP/SAFR/TUNI to avoid calendar conflicts
-- FIFA CWC balanced definition of host team between Japan/Saudi/Morroco
+- FIFA CWC more balanced definition of host team between Japan/Saudi/Morroco

 v62.004
 - Failsafe config on UEFA CL and Libertadores to avoid TBD in rare case where a Rest of the world team wins the competition and gets automatic qualification to next year edition